davidly/ic/README.md

 Useful for converting from one format to another (e.g. heic to jpg) or creating a lower-resolution version of an image.
 The app copies no EXIF data like GPS location to the output image.
 The app also creates simple collages of images.

+The app uses k-means clustering for finding most common colors in images and a kd-tree for color mapping.
+The most common colors are written to stdout, but also an image can be created with a colorstrip and hex codes for each color.

 To build on Windows:

     Using a Visual Studio x64 Native Tools Command Prompt window, run m.bat